Page last updated: August 2024

 Ask about fertility

-Some types of chemotherapy can affect your fertility.
-If you think you may want to have children in future, talk to your oncologist about your options before chemotherapy begins.
+Some types of chemotherapy can affect fertility.
+If you think you may want to have a child in the future, talk to your specialist about your options before chemotherapy begins.

 Pack a chemo bag